WildernessLabs/Netduino.Foundation/docs/Library/Sensors/Barometric/MPL115A2/index.md

 This API supports a polling and interrupt method of reading the sensor.
 In polling mode, the `Update` method forces the sensor to take new readings and then record the readings in the `Temperature` and `Pressure` properties.

+### Constants

+#### `const ushort MinimumPollingPeriod = 100`

+Minimum value for the `updateInterval` property in the constructor.
+This represents the minimum number of milliseconds between sensor samples when operating in interrupt mode.

 ### Constructor

 #### `MPL115A2(byte address = 0x60, ushort speed = 100, ushort updateInterval = MinimumPollingPeriod, float temperatureChangeNotificationThreshold = 0.001F, float pressureChangedNotificationThreshold = 10.0F)`